 - 4. Write and place advertisements in online sites, journals, magazines, and social media devoted to the discipline and those that specifically serve diverse communities.
-Human Resources helps with some ads by automatically posting all requisitions open to the public to the following websites at no cost to the hiring department: HigherEdJobs.com, HigherEdMilitary, Linkages, ArizonaDiversity.com, and AZ Job Connection. - 5.
+Human Resources helps with some ads by automatically posting all requisitions open to the public to the following websites at no cost to the hiring department: HigherEdJobs.com, HigherEdMilitary, Linkages, ArizonaDiversity.com, and AZ Job Connection.
+HR provides a list on where to advertise for a position. - 5.
 Provide email template for search committee and faculty to share with colleagues to announce and invite candidates.
-Request nominations from the search committee, department, and campus community, professional networks and mentors, affinity groups and individuals well positioned to suggest viable candidates. - 6.
+Request nominations from the search committee, department, and campus community, professional networks and mentors, professional groups and individuals well positioned to suggest viable candidates. - 6.
 Invite nominees to apply.
-In addition to the standard recruitment avenues, plan for proactive and targeted recruitment with professional associations and national affinity groups that are organized for Black, Indigenous, and People of Color (BIPOC) individuals and other underrepresented applicants.
+In addition to the standard recruitment avenues, plan for proactive and robust recruitment with professional associations and professional groups.